-Before applying, organizations must contact Valerie Popp, Director of Strategic Initiatives, via email or by phone (310-701-5203) to discuss your sponsorship idea.
+Organizations that are interested in applying for an NJCH sponsorship should review the sponsorship guidelines below.
+If your organization meets the eligibility requirements and you believe your work is a fit for our program, please contact Valerie Popp, Director of Strategic Initiatives, via email at firstname.lastname@example.org or by phone (310-701-5203) to discuss your sponsorship idea.
 Applications submitted without prior communication with NJCH staff will not be considered.

 NJCH gives priority to Sponsorship requests that: